athyuttamre/accessible-facebook-ui/README.md

 	- search.html

 ## Bugs
+- IMPORTANT: Please test on modern computer and web browser.
+Be wary of department machines!
+Things that work great on our computer seem to, after handing it in on a Linux machine, be buggy (i.e. keyboard on some pages).
+Tested on Macbook Pro's with Chrome/Firefox
 - IMPORTANT: If the user has no previous messages in /messaging, the screen appears to be blank even after it's loaded.
 Have someone send you a message on Facebook while you are on /messaging, and it should appear in realtime.
+- Keyboard does NOT work in /messaging: we simply didn't have time when it came down to the wire, after we finally implemented Facebook Chat.
 - If internet times out while loading Chat, Chat will never load.
 Can be fixed by refreshing.
 - Blurry photos for Chat